 Video and audio accessibility

 LPC is participating in a statewide grant to close caption all videos and transcribe all audio files in Bb courses.
-If you are adding video or audio files, please contact Jeff Sperry at 424-1654.
+If you are adding video or audio files, complete this form to get your needs addressed.

 Blackboard, email and The Zone - Faculty information and instructions